devops4us/randomizer/readme.md

 ```

 Note that for each service, we define some networking parameters like networks (lines 4, 12), host name (lines 6, 1) and port mappings (lines 7-8, 15-16).
-As we do so, each service is accessible from within the Docker network by the defined host name and from outside by the defined ports.
+As we do so, each service is accessible from within the Docker network by the defined host name and from outside by the defined port.
 The characteristics of the Docker network itself are specified in lines 22-25, saying that our containers are be accessible from the virtual network `integration_net` which has to be defined elsewhere (`external`).
 Background is that the virtual network `integration_net` will be created and managed by the Jenkins build/integration server.